Selling Your Home is Only Part of the Move.

 Philly pricing starts with micro-location, not comps alone.
 I evaluate listings and recent sales within your immediate pocket, then factor in buyer type, absorption rate, and renovation style expectations for your area.
 Positioning inside the actual behavior of the market, not a city-wide average.

-The time it takes to sell a home depends on a combination of market dynamics, pricing, and presentation.
+Every sale is different.
+The timeline depends on market conditions, pricing, property condition, and your goals.
 A well-priced and properly positioned home should begin attracting interest shortly after hitting the market.
 If showings are low or offers aren’t coming in within a reasonable period, it’s often a signal that the pricing or marketing strategy may need adjustment.

 Every sale includes closing costs, transfer tax, and brokerage fees.
 I provide a projected net sheet so you can see what you will walk away with after fees, before you list.